calnix/stakingPro/README.md

 **Applicable to Moca NFTs Only**

-- Staking Moca NFTs boosts all reward types
+- Staking Moca NFTs boosts both staked moca tokens and staked RP
 - Creation NFTs do not provide a boost
 - Each staked NFT provides a flat 10% boost to base rewards
 - Maximum boost is capped at total number of staked NFTs × 10%